AdviseMI Host Site Application 2025-2026

 High schools with fewer than 75 graduating seniors may partner with up to 1 other school to split the adviser’s time and the cost share.
 Applications where an adviser would be serving fewer than 50 students is not necessarily a competitive application.

-By completing the application, high schools commit to participating in the program for a minimum of three academic years and providing the required cost share ($10,000 for year 1, $12,500 for year 2, and $15,000 for year 3 and beyond).
+By completing the application, high schools commit to participating in the program for a minimum of three academic years and providing the required host site contribution ($10,000 for year 1, $12,500 for year 2, and $15,000 for year 3 and beyond).

 AdviseMI host sites are required to participate in College Bound Michigan (CBMI), a free/funded suite of events to promote college access and build college going culture, and to send a representative to the annual MCAN conference at a discounted rate.